 AWS Security Hub is a service that helps you consolidate and centrally manage security findings from multiple AWS services and third-party tools.
 It simplifies the process of identifying, prioritizing, and remediating security issues in your AWS environment61.

 Key features and benefits

+The following are the key features and the benefits of AWS Security Hub:

 Aggregated security findings: Security Hub aggregates findings from various AWS services, such as Amazon GuardDuty and AWS Inspector, providing a unified view of your security status61.